govlt/national-boundaries-api/README.md

 ### Setup

 1. Set up a Python virtual environment.
-2. Install dependencies with Poetry.
+2. Install dependencies with uv.
 3. Create the database by running `create-database.sh` or download the database file from [this link](https://github.com/govlt/national-boundaries-api/releases/latest/download/boundaries.sqlite) and place it in the project root directory.